 Week 2: Extremism and social movements

-This week we looked at the opposition between 'extreme' and 'moderate' or 'mainstream' political groups, and at the way that extreme ideas and forms of action can become mainstream.
-This involved using some concepts from the sociology of social movements.
+This week we looked at the opposition between 'extreme' and 'moderate' or 'mainstream' political groups, and at the way that extreme ideas and forms of

 The life cycle of a social movement goes something like this.
 A social movement forms in response to system blockage; it uses innovative tactics and puts forward new frames.
 It then keeps up the pressure until some of those new frames and tactics get adopted by mainstream forces.
 The movement's supporters see that they've got at least some of what they wanted, and the movement subsides.